b0iizz/minecraft-advancednbttooltip/README.md

 ### References

-To see the specifics and all parameters of the TooltipFactories and TooltipConditions you can check the Learning Tooltips resource pack which you can play around with to get a feel for the json structure.
+To see the specifics and all parameters of the TooltipFactories and TooltipConditions you can check the Learning Tooltips resource pack, which you can play around with to get a feel for the json structure.
 To see how some things might be used there also is a resource pack mirroring the normal built-in Tooltips of the mod.<br>

 [Learning Tooltips Pack](https://www.dropbox.com/s/jrmgt9birmzrppe/Learning-Tooltips.zip?dl=1 "Learning Tooltips Pack (Dropbox)")<br>
 [Standard Tooltips Pack](https://www.dropbox.com/s/hrfne60k77bpjh7/Standard-Tooltips.zip?dl=1 "Standard Tooltips Pack (Dropbox)")